-Post-amputation Phantom Limb Pain clinical trials at UC Health
+Post-amputation Phantom Limb Pain clinical trials at University of California Health

 2 in progress, 0 open to eligible people

 Cryoanalgesia to Treat Post-Amputation Phantom Limb Pain: A Department of Defense Funded Multicenter Study